microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 However, the XAML Island team is planning to enhance the backward compatibility story, by allowing the various controls included in the toolkit to handle this scenario for you and be automatically instantiated only if th app is running on a supported operating system.

-The only exception to this rule is the **WebView** control.
+c The only exception to this rule is the **WebView** control.
 The Windows Community Toolkit, in fact, includes a control called [WebViewCompatible](https://docs.microsoft.com/en-us/windows/communitytoolkit/controls/wpf-winforms/webviewcompatible), which offers built-in support for backward compatibility.
 If the application is running on Windows 10 1803 or later, it will render the web view using the new UWP control and the Edge engine.
 Otherwise, it will fallback to the traditional **WebBrowser** control, which uses the Internet Explorer engine.

 #### .NET Core 3
 .NET Core is a open-source framework built from scratch which brings all the goodies of the .NET Framework into the new modern world.
 Unlike the full .NET Framework, which has its roots deeply integrated into Windows, .NET Core is cross-platform, lightweight and easily extensible.